-Nickell et al (2000) use Moody's data from 1970 to 1997 to examine the dependence of ratings transition probabilities on industry, country and stage of the business cycle using an ordered probit approach, and they find that the "business cycle dimension is the most important in explaining variation of these transition probabilities".
+Nickell et al. (2000) use Moody's data from 1970 to 1997 to examine the dependence of ratings transition probabilities on industry, country and stage of the business cycle using an ordered probit approach, and they find that the business cycle dimension is the most important in explaining variation of these transition probabilities.
 They point out that rating transition matrices vary according to the stage of the business cycle, the industry of the obligor and the length of time that has elapsed since the issuance of the bond.
 Kadam and Lenk (2008) identified strong differences in rating migration behaviour between issuers of different industry sectors and countries.

-Bangia et al (2002) argue that "credit migration matrices provide specific linkage between underlying macroeconomic conditions and asset quality".
+Bangia et al. (2002) argue that credit migration matrices provide the specific linkage between underlying macroeconomic conditions and asset quality.
 Credit migration matrices characterize the expected changes in credit quality of obligors.
 Total volatility (risk) is composed of a systematic and an idiosyncratic component.
 Because ratings are a reflection of a firm's asset quality and distance to default, a reasonable definition of "systematic" is the state of the economy.
-They find distinct differences between the U.S. expansion and contraction matrices.
-The most striking difference between expansion and contraction matrices are the downgrading and especially the default probabilities that increase significantly in contractions.
+They find distinct differences between the U.S. expansion and contraction transition matrices.
+The most striking difference between expansion and contractions.
 Overall, these results reveal that migration probabilities are more stable in contractions than they are on average, supporting the existence of two distinct economic regimes.
 The rating universe should develop differently in contraction periods compared to expansion times.

 The straightforward application of these matrices however would normally be restricted to situations where the future state of the economy over the transition horizon under consideration is assumed to be known.
-The condition of the economy unmistakably is one of the real drivers of systematic credit risk, especially as lower credit classes are substantially more delicate to macro-economic factors.
-Consequently it ought to be integrated into credit risk modelling whenever possible, otherwise the downward potential of high-yield portfolios in contractions might be underestimated.
-Modern credit risk models represent different industries only through different term structures, yet not through industry dependent transition matrices.
+The state of the economy clearly is one of the major drivers of systematic credit risk, especially as lower credit classes are much more sensitive to macro-economic factors.
+Consequently it should be integrated into credit risk modeling whenever possible, otherwise the downward potential of high-yield portfolios in contractions might be severely underestimated.
+Modern credit risk models account for different industries only through different term structures, but not through industry dependent transition matrices.

-Fei et al (2012) proposes an approach to estimate credit rating migration risk that controls for the business-cycle evolution during the relevant time horizon in order to ensure adequate capital buffers both in good and bad times.
+Fei et al. (2012) proposes an approach to estimate credit rating migration risk that controls for the business-cycle evolution during the relevant time horizon in order to ensure adequate capital buffers both in good and bad times.
 The approach allows the default risk associated with a given credit rating to change as the economy moves through different points in the business cycle.
 They mention a body of research linking portfolio credit risk with macroeconomic factors showing, for instance, that default risk tends to increase during economic downturns.
 Their premise is that point-in-time methodologies that account for business cycles should provide more realistic credit risk measures than through-the-cycle models that smooth out transitory fluctuations (perceived as random noise) in economic fundamentals.